December 3, 2019

 Windows Server is a server operating system created by Microsoft.
 Currently available in eight versions, Windows Server OS consists of approximately 33.5% of the global server OS market.
 Our article is focused on Windows Server 2016, the second most recent release which has been generally available since October 12, 2016.
 The operating system comes in two editions, Standard and Datacenter.
 The purpose of our article is to reveal the differences and similarities between the two Windows Server 2016 versions.
 The key difference is in the type of workloads they can handle.
 Specifically, the Standard Edition does not provide some of the features available in Datacenter Edition.

-NAKIVO Backup & Replication offers a powerful solution to protect data on your Windows Server.
+NAKIVO Backup & Replication offers a powerful solution which can perform Windows Server backups in a robust and reliable manner.
 The functionality of our product allows you to seamlessly back up your data while simultaneously ensuring the consistency of databases and applications.
 With a whole set of our features, you can ensure utmost data protection, improve backup performance, offload your network, and minimize expenses.

 Windows Server 2016: Basic Characteristics

 Before proceeding to the comparison of Windows Server 2016 versions, let's take a quick glance over the basic features the two editions share.
 Of course, the entire list is not limited to the features outlined below, though the following definitely deserve special attention.